Anrop/Anrop-Docs/docs/arma3/getstarted/steam/README.md

 ![Download preset](./assets/download_preset.png)

-Click it, and remember where you save the preset file that you are asked to download.
+Click it, and remember where you saved the preset file that you are asked to download.

 ### Step 2